godotengine/godot-docs/getting_started/step_by_step/scripting_player_input.rst

 In summary, every script in Godot represents a class and extends one of the engine's built-in classes.
-The node types your classes inherit from give you access to properties like ``rotation`` and ``position`` in our sprite's case.
+The node types your classes inherit from give you access to properties, such as ``rotation`` and ``position`` in our sprite's case.
 You also inherit many functions, which we didn't get to use in this example.

 In GDScript, the variables you put at the top of the file are your class's properties, also called member variables.
-Besides variables, you can define functions, which, for the most part, will be your classes' methods.
+Besides variables, you can define functions, which, for the most part, will be your class's methods.

 Godot provides several virtual functions you can define to connect your class with the engine.
 These include ``_process()``, to apply changes to the node